nathanshuai/connectme/README.md

 ### Hi there 👋 Welcome

-Click [here](https://nathanshuai.github.io/fakebook/) to see my POSTING system of a social network.
+Click [here](https://nathanshuai.github.io/fakebook/) to see my Social website that requires a user to login before accessing the profile page.

+This project uses local storage to store the required email and password.

+# Login Details
+Email - example@gmail.com
+Password - example

 <br />